kofifus/With/README.md

 # With

-Add a `With` method to objects inheriting from `System.Immutable` that contructs a new 'mutation' of the object with a changed member specified by a lambda expression.
+Add a `With` method to objects inheriting from `System.Immutable` that constructs a new 'mutation' of the object with a changed member specified by a lambda expression.

 # Simple Usage